Features

 Tables and Swimlanes

 Sometimes processes are best visualized in tables or swimlanes.
-Especially the Hierarchic Layout supports the assignment of nodes to a grid-like structure.
+The Hierarchic Layout, especially, supports the assignment of nodes to a grid-like structure.
 Node orders are constrained and complicated edge paths through the rows and columns are avoided.

 Efficient Graph Analysis Algorithms

 yFiles allows you not only to create, edit, display, and arrange graphs.
-There are also a number of analysis algorithms to determine common structural traits (such as connectivity, cycles, whether a graph is a tree and many more), pathfinding and reachability, clustering and centrality measures, graph traversals and many more.
+There are also a number of analysis algorithms to determine common structural traits (such as connectivity, cycles, whether a graph is a tree and much more), pathfinding and reachability, clustering and centrality measures, graph traversals and many others.

 Graph Characteristics

 Check graphs for common traits, like determining whether a graph is cyclic or acyclic, connected, planar, or bipartite.
-You can also find out whether a graph has a tree or series-parallel structure and many more.
+You can also determine if a graph exhibits a tree or series-parallel structure, among other analyses.

 View demo